George Ward Gunn

 Second Lieutenant George Ward Gunn VC MC (26 July 1912 - 21 November 1941) was a British Army officer and an English recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Life

 Gunn was born in Neston, Cheshire.
 He was educated at Sedbergh School and Mostyn House.
+He joined the Army in 1939, and was commissioned as a second lieutenant the following year.

 He was 29 years old, and a second lieutenant in the 3rd Regiment Royal Horse Artillery, British Army during World War II when the action took place for which he was awarded the VC.

 During the British attempt to relieve the siege of Tobruk, the Germans counter-attacked near the airfield of Sidi Rezegh.

 On 21 November 1941 at Sidi Rezegh, Gunn was the commander of A Troop of J Battery.
 These four QF 2 pounder anti-tank guns mounted portee on trucks were part of a battery of twelve guns attached to the Rifle Brigade.